 Character Guide for One by One by Ruth Ware

 One by One by Ruth Ware seems to have more characters than any book I have ever read!
-I created the below character guide to keep track of who's who.
-I think it's absolutely essential to reading this particular book.
+I created the below character guide to keep track of who’s who.
+I think it’s absolutely essential to the reading of this particular book.